redis/redis-doc/docs/management/scaling.md

 3. Multiple keys operations, or transactions, or Lua scripts involving multiple keys are used with key names not having an explicit, or the same, hash tag.

-The third case is not handled by Redis Cluster: the application requires to be modified in order to don't use multi keys operations or only use them in the context of the same hash tag.
+The third case is not handled by Redis Cluster: the application requires to be modified in order not to use multi keys operations or only use them in the context of the same hash tag.

 Case 1 and 2 are covered, so we'll focus on those two cases, that are handled